L4M3573R/StarPilotDocs/docs/ticketsystem.md

 4. Get your [route information and upload logs]() and put it into the form and click submit.

 > [!Tip]
-> If you're able to reproduce your error, it's best to make 1 bookmark on your device before the issue occurs and 1 shortly after, include the bookmarks information in the ticket so it's easier for Firestar to hone in on the issue.
+> If you're able to reproduce the reason for your ticket, it's best to make 1 bookmark on your device before the issue occurs and 1 shortly after, include the bookmarks information in the ticket so it's easier for Firestar to hone in and fix it.

 ## Wait wait wait, how do I swap from StarPilot to Dom??